Curated Wireless Datasets for Aerial Network Research: Introduction

 As the global demand for seamless and high-capacity wireless connectivity continues to grow, aerial platforms, particularly unmanned aerial vehicles~(UAVs) have emerged as a promising complement to terrestrial infrastructure in 5G-Advanced and future 6G networks~\cite{geraci2022will, guidotti2022path}.
 UAVs offer unique opportunities for agile deployment, rapid coverage extension, and spectrum monitoring in disaster-stricken or hard-to-reach environments.
 Their altitude advantage over terrestrial transmitters and receivers enables line-of-sight~(LoS) links, supporting applications such as aerial base stations~(BSs), edge caching, environmental monitoring, and emergency response~\cite{mozaffari2019tutorial}.
 Advances in sensing, perception, and decision-making have enabled UAVs with autonomous navigation capabilities to operate with minimal human intervention in complex and dynamic environments.

 Recognizing this potential, regulatory and standardization bodies have begun laying the groundwork for the integration of aerial users into cellular networks.
 For instance, the Federal Communications Commission~(FCC) has examined the use of licensed mid-band spectrum for UAV command-and-control~(C2) links and emphasized the role of 5G in enabling unmanned aircraft systems~(UAS) integration within cellular networks~\cite{fccuas2021, fcc22uas}.
 In parallel, the 3rd Generation Partnership Project~(3GPP) has introduced UAV-specific enhancements in Release 15 and subsequent releases to address challenges such as interference mitigation, mobility management, and flight-relevant key performance indicators~(KPIs) for aerial user equipments~(UEs)~\cite{3gpp_tr_36_777}.
 The International Telecommunication Union~(ITU) has similarly recognized the potential of UAVs in advancing global broadband connectivity and enhancing disaster response capabilities~\cite{itu2291}.
-In addition to these regulatory and standardization efforts, industry stakeholders, e.g., Ericsson, Samsung, and Qualcomm, have submitted joint contributions to 3GPP RAN4 aimed at evaluating interference scenarios between aerial and terrestrial users in the shared spectrum bands, highlighting the critical role of empirical measurements in guiding standards development and system design (e.g., see~\cite{3gpp_ran4_uav_contribs}).
+In addition to these regulatory and standardization efforts, industry stakeholders, e.g., Ericsson, Samsung, and Qualcomm, have submitted joint contributions to 3GPP Radio Access Network~(RAN) Working Group 4 (RAN4) aimed at evaluating interference scenarios between aerial and terrestrial users in the shared spectrum bands, highlighting the critical role of empirical measurements in guiding standards development and system design (e.g., see~\cite{3gpp_ran4_uav_contribs}).

 This shift toward aerial connectivity has underscored the growing need for open, well-documented, and reproducible wireless datasets captured from airborne platforms.
-Such datasets serve as a critical enabler for validating theoretical models, training machine learning algorithms, and guiding system-level simulations and protocol design.
-In practice, producing these datasets requires capabilities beyond those of terrestrial campaigns.
-These include support for custom waveform generation, programmable radios, repeatable and controllable mobility patterns, and precise synchronization of location and time for each measurement sample.
+Such datasets serve as a critical enabler for validating theoretical models, training machine learning algorithms, and guiding system-level simulations, protocol design, and deployment studies.
+Recent airspace-integration efforts further reinforce this need.
+For example, the Federal Aviation Administration~(FAA) electronic conspicuity white paper outlines near-term pathways that leverage existing terrestrial cellular infrastructure to support UAS functions, such as command-and-control and electronic conspicuity, and highlights multiple open research questions that require operationally representative testing rather than purely simulation-based evaluation~\cite{faa_ec_whitepaper}.
+Consequently, curated datasets collected in real environments are increasingly necessary to validate propagation assumptions, quantify KPI behavior at altitude, and inform deployment-relevant designs.